DLMedeiro/Achievo/frontend/README.md

     - https://www.youtube.com/watch?v=F53MPHqOmYI
     - starting with create account
     - reading to database but values are empty when added to database - added useEffect to account for the rerender when values are added to state
+    - took out useEffect and added a clearForm()

 - Create log in
     - not calling out wring password, form not reseting after submission *future improvement add Bcrypt to password